mfundo02/cross-matching/srl2/index.rst

 Make sure the required FITS and CSV files are in the working directory.

 ## Notes
-- Modify RA/Dec filtering parameters if needed to change the region of interest.
 - Adjust the cutout size in the `cutout()` function if necessary.
 - Ensure proper installation of dependencies to avoid import errors.
 - Ensure the values in the 'parameter.ini' file are called correctly